leoschwarz/opensim-protocol/textures.md

 # Textures
 ## Encoding
-The default format for textures is JPEG 2000, however it's possible that textures are encoded in one of the following formats, marked by their file name's extension:
+The default encoding for textures is JPEG 2000, however it's possible that textures are encoded in any one of the following formats, marked by their file name's extension:

 | Encoding | Extensions           |
 | -------- | -------------------- |